Belvedere 21

 Description

-Belvedere 21 is a venue for contemporary art.
-In a unique post-war modernist building, designed by Karl Schwanzer, Austrian and international art from the 1960s to the latest trends is shown.
-Belvedere 21 is not only a place for art, film and performance, but also a social meeting place in an urban future area.
+In a unique post-war modernist building, designed by Karl Schwanzer, Austrian and international art from the 1960s to the latest contemporary trends is presented.
+Belvedere 21 is not only a venue for art, film, and performance, but also a social meeting place in a futuristic urban area.

-Inside the building: all exhibition rooms, lift, toilet facilities, cloakroom, shop, café
+In the building: all areas with lift, barrier-free toilets, cloakroom, shop, café

 Target group-specific tours: